Skip to content

 Wind/hail deductible notice

-Missouri homeowners typically carry wind and hail deductibles separate from standard deductibles, set at 1–2% of dwelling coverage rather than flat-dollar amounts.
-On a Buchanan County home insured for $350,000 at the 2% rate, the out-of-pocket hail deductible reaches $7,000 before insurance coverage begins.
-Verify your policy's specific deductible structure and confirm coverage limits with your insurer before filing a claim, as some policies may include optional percentage-based or flat-dollar alternatives.
+Missouri homeowners insurance typically includes separate wind and hail deductibles structured as flat-dollar amounts ($500–$2,500) or as a percentage of dwelling coverage (commonly 1–2%, sometimes up to 5%).
+For a St. Joseph home insured for $144,200 at a 2% deductible, the out-of-pocket cost before insurance coverage begins is $2,884.
+Verify your policy's specific deductible structure and coverage limits with your insurer before filing a claim.

 Full claim guide for St. Joseph